hemisemidemipresent/complex3/README.md

 ![](https://media.discordapp.net/attachments/699781597515481159/932950259175424020/unknown.png?width=600&height=317)

 but there is no easy way to render such Mod-Arg plots.
-So the objective of this is to create an optimized way to graph 3D complex plots **on the web**.
+So the objective of this is to create an optimized way to graph 3D complex plots **on the web** (snappily).

 ## TODO